kirkins/Cyber-Crime-Micro-Course/dorks.md

 - inurl:"lvappl.htm"
 - inurl:"ViewerFrame?Mode="

+#### Find Music

+As search engines crack down on sharing of copy-righted music dorks which find MP3 files from your favourite muscians can also come in handy.

+- ?intitle:index.of? mp3 artist-name

 #### FTP

 In many cases FTP is not inteded to be accessed via web browser but it can be left open to do so.
 The query below will return ftp servers, you can modify the `after:2019` to get older results, or remove it all together to get results from anytime.